KiandaBPM/docs/content/docs/platform/rules/tables/export-csv.md

      ![Export to export checklist](/images/export-csv-columns.jpg)

    - **CSV separator** - the default separator is a comma ` ,` but you can set it to any character, number or symbol you want.
 Keep in mind that the separator fields separates each column of a row.
-For example you can have a file that looks as follows when setting this field with a semi-colon `;`
+For example you can have a file that looks as follows when setting this field with a semi-colon `;`as shown with Notepad below:

-     *Opened with Notepad.*

      ![Semicolon separated csv file](/images/export-csv-semicolon.jpg)

-     Keep in mind when exporting a table using any other separator than a comma `,` and open it in excel, the data will not be formatted correctly within excel as it recognises columns when only separated by commas `,` For example the above file is opened with Notepad while the image below shows the same exported file opened with excel:
+     Keep in mind when exporting a table using a separator other than a comma `,` and open it in Excel, the data will not be formatted correctly within Excel as it recognises columns when only separated by commas `,` for example the above file is opened with Notepad while the image below shows the same exported file opened with Excel:

-     *Opened with Excel.*

      ![Semicolon separated csv file](/images/export-csv-semicolon-excel.jpg)